michael-betz/michael-betz.github.io/_posts/2018-12-16-fan-tas-tic-score-reels.markdown

 ![reels_old]({{ site.baseurl }}/uploads/fan/reels_old.jpg)

-Looking at it from its back, that's how its guts used to look like when it was still in its original purely electro-mechanical configuration.
+From the back, that's how its original guts used to look like.
+Everything is purely electro-mechanical and driven by relays and rotating commutators.

 Some things to note
   * Cotton insulation on all wires.
-Smells like fresh laundry when you solder them
+Soldering them smells like fresh laundry :D
-  * By plugging in pins into specific plugs some configuration was possible, like how many balls per play, or at which score to get an extra ball ...
+  * By plugging pins into specific sockets, configuration was possible.
+    How many balls per play, or at which score to get an extra ball ...
   * Filament light bulbs poke through the wood which get pretty hot

 I removed and cleaned up all of it.
 The lights have been replaced by a WS2811